Unlimited Jeep Wrangler Reviews

 The front seats pop up and out of the way which makes getting in and out of the back seats pretty easy.
 Combined with the attached sidestep at each door, it’s a simple step up-and-in for the rear passengers.

-I’ve saved the best for last… It’s a given that I love the top-down feel and the wind blowing through my hair.
+It’s a given that I love the top-down feel and the wind blowing through my hair.
 But the Unlimited models have an extra feature: The Sunrider soft top includes a “sunroof” feature in addition to the full top-down ability.
 So, by folding the soft top back over the driver and front passenger, you create a 45×23-inch sunroof opening that is larger than the typical glass sunroof.

 Fellow Jeep owners will enjoy our step-by-step video showing how to open the Sunrider top, and how to put the entire soft top down altogether.
+What took us an hour-and-a-half to do the very first time, now takes 10 minutes tops!

-CONS…
+The CONS…

-Must-have convertible-proof hair products!
+Must-have convertible-proof hair products.

 There’s no “scan” on the radio!
 Can you believe it?!… In this day & age, for a vehicle to NOT have my favorite radio station???
 Ah well, at least there’s a built-in CD player.